MaSe69/dssb/md/20_Python/pandas_40_columns.md

     deleteCols = ["Feb","Apr"]
     df = df.drop(deleteCols, axis=1)

+Warning: If deletion reduces the Pandas dataframe to just one column, Pandas regards it as a vector.
+A vector can have different properties, possibly leading to error messages.

 Mind the alternative to continue to work on the relevant subset of columns instead of deleting the obsolete columns.